 A Safe Place to Stay in Orlando

-The Clarion Inn at Lake Buena Vista (soon to be known as the Rosen Inn Lake Buena Vista) is the perfect place to wind down after an exciting, exhilarating, and fun-filled day spent at any of the Walt Disney World Resort theme parks.
+The Rosen Inn at Lake Buena Vista (soon to be known as the Rosen Inn Lake Buena Vista) is the perfect place to wind down after an exciting, exhilarating, and fun-filled day spent at any of the Walt Disney World Resort theme parks.